 - CONFIDENCE: if the dog is not used to the camera, it is good familiarising him with this strange object; also, almost all cameras allow you to deactivate the acoustic sound of the focus (leaving only the visual signals active in the viewfinder or on the screen) so as not to annoy the dog.

-- ATTENTION: use his favorite game or a treat to get his attention.
-In this way the dog will look in the camera and you will be able to catch his expression without too much effort.
+- ATTENTION: use his favourite game or a treat to get his attention.
+In this way, the dog will look in the camera and you will be able to catch his expression without too much effort.
 If you want special expressions you can make some verses or use a squeaky toy in order to capture the famous ‘dog head tilt’.

 - LIGHT: use natural light and avoid the flash that could annoy the dog.

-- APERTURE: if you want to focus the attention on the subject, use the largest aperture so as to have an abundant portion of the photo blurred ; instead, if you want a clearly background scenery , use the smallest aperture.
+- APERTURE: if you want to focus the attention on the subject, use the largest aperture so as to have an abundant portion of the photo blurred; instead, if you want a clear background scenery, use the smallest aperture.
 If you are not able to use the manual mode, you can use the ‘aperture priority mode’ or ‘portrait’ mode.

 Below two example of how you can play with the aperture and depth of field.